adlensius/LSTM_Anomaly_Detection/README.md

 # Goal
 This project aims to develop an unsupervised modelling process/framework to detect risk events and risk behaviour windows in Lloyds Banking Group employees' spending activities.

-# Content
-The full report can be found in S2591760_Dissertation_Anomaly_Detection.pdf

-All code used are written in the Python notebook Lloyds_Banking_Group_Notebook.ipynb.

-The data used is stored in Lloyds_data.csv.

 # Overview
 Panel data on 2185 Lloyds
 Banking Group employees was collected, which included their spending amounts, departments, dates,